Where Can You Get Best Burgers in

 Utah’s signature is the pastrami burger and Crown Burger popularized it.
 The “Crown” stacks shaved pastrami over a juicy patty with thousand-island style sauce.
 It’s messy in the best possible way and a rite of passage for burger lovers visiting SLC.

-Crown does an awesome lettuce wrapped (bunless) burger for those who don’t want the buns or bread.
+Crown offers an awesome lettuce-wrapped (bun-free) burger for those who prefer not to have the buns or bread.
 I know.
-What’s a burger without a bun?
-Pretty darn good I think
+What’s a perfect burger without a bun?
+Pretty darn good, I think.
+They provide great service if you order online and then pick it up in person.

 Check online for locations.